jtescher/jtescher.github.io/_drafts/writing_command_line_applications_in_ruby_with_thor.md

 ---------------------------------------

 When your application moves beyond what a one line script can accomplish, you can save your methods to a `calculator` file and pass your arguments in as command line options.
+Remember to make your file executable with `$ chmod +x calculator`

 In ruby all command line options are available to scripts as `ARGV`.